PaddlePaddle/book/07.machine_translation/README.en.md

 ### BLEU Evaluation

-BLEU (Bilingual Evaluation understudy) is a metric widely used for automatic machine translation proposed by IBM Watson Research Center in 2002\[[5](#References)\].
+Bilingual Evaluation understudy (BLEU) is a metric widely used for automatic machine translation proposed by IBM Watson Research Center in 2002\[[5](#References)\].
 The closer the translation produced by a machine is to the translation produced by a human expert, the better the performance of the translation system.
 To measure the closeness between machine translation and human translation, sentence precision is used.
 It compares the number of matched n-grams.
 More matches will lead to higher BLEU scores.

 [Moses](http://www.statmt.org/moses/) is an open-source machine translation system, we used [multi-bleu.perl](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/generic/multi-bleu.perl) for BLEU evaluation.
 Run the following command for downloading: